 In addition to lunch, Tenacre provides a morning snack for all students.
 Snack includes fresh fruit and low-fat cheese daily, as well as graham crackers, animal crackers, pretzels, and goldfish on different days.
 Children may choose water or juice to drink.

 Tenacre's policy for strep throat requires that a child stay home for 48 hours after starting an antibiotic.
 After a child has been on antibiotics, he/she may return to school.
 A child must be fever-free for 24 hours before returning to Tenacre.

 Head lice infestation represents one of the most common communicable childhood conditions.
 If lice or nits are discovered during the school day, a parent will be called and the child will be sent home for treatment.
 The child may not return to school until the nits and lice are removed.

 Parents and staff are notified of cases in their respective classes.
 A child must be checked upon his or her return to school.
 Parents must continue to check the child at home for 14 days.

 Bullying Prevention and Intervention Plan

 In accordance with Massachusetts law, Tenacre instituted a bullying prevention and intervention plan in January 2011.
-Please click on the button below to read Tenacre's plan.
+Please click on the button at the top of this page to read Tenacre's plan.